top of page

 Our Story

 We are extremely excited to bring a new model to the East and West Kootenays.
-We look forward to creating new relationships, developing community partnerships and delivering supports that are meaningful.
+We look forward to creating new relationships, nurturing existing relationships, developing community partnerships and delivering supports that are meaningful.

 Our Vision